Hats-Protocol/proposal-hatter/docs/spec.md

     - If `returnData.length == 0`, accept (ERC‑20s that do not return a value).
     - Else decode as `bool ok` and require `ok == true`; otherwise revert `ERC20TransferReturnedFalse(token, returnData)`.
   - These patterns should follow the OpenZeppelin SafeERC20 library patterns (modified for the Safe module execution, of course).
-  - Event: `AllowanceConsumed(recipientHatId, token, amount, remaining, msg.sender)`.
+  - Event: `AllowanceConsumed(recipientHatId, safe, token, amount, remaining, msg.sender)`.
 - Emits the payout destination (msg.sender) for downstream auditing.
 - nonReentrant: reentrancy guard prevents reentry via token hooks or module callbacks.